 About the ISE

 The Information Sharing Environment (ISE) consists of the people, projects, systems, and agencies that enable responsible information sharing across the national security enterprise.
+The ISE was established by the Intelligence Reform and Terrorism Prevention Act of 2004 and a direct result of 9/11 Commission recommendations.
 Law enforcement, defense, and intelligence personnel rely on timely and accurate information to keep America safe, and the ISE makes that happen by:

-- advancing responsible information sharing to further counterterrorism, homeland security, and cybersecurity missions
+- Advancing responsible information sharing to further counterterrorism, homeland security, and counter weapons of mass destruction missions

 A robust ISE strengthens national security by facilitating the sharing and safeguarding of terrorism-related information.
-The office of the PM-ISE contributes to the strength of the ISE by bringing Federal, state, local, tribal, and private sector partners together to align the business processes, standards and architecture, security and access controls, privacy protections, and best practices on which the ISE is built.
+The Program Manager for the Information Sharing Environment contributes to the strength of the ISE by bringing federal, state, local, tribal, and private sector mission partners together to align the business processes, standards and architecture, security and access controls, privacy protections, and best practices on which the ISE is built.
+PM-ISE administers this website as part of this effort to collaborate and promote the work of the ISE.

 Role of the Office of the PM-ISE